cerisara/md2slides/README.md

 This is a very simple python script that compiles an easy-to-write markdown-like text file into an html presentation based on [WebSlides](https://webslides.tv).

-The objective is to write your presentation in no time in the *src.md* file, with an extremely simple syntax that looks like Markdown.
+The objective is to write your presentation in no time in the *src.md* file, with an extremely simple syntax that is based on Markdown.
-You then just run the python script, which compiles *src.md* into the HTML file *slides.html*, which links to the WebSlides CSS on the web.
+You then just run the python script, which compiles *src.md* into the HTML file *slides.html*.

 This is just a simple python script: nothing to install, no dependency.
 Download and start writing your presentation straight away.

-The script is so simple that it is trivial to adapt it to your needs, if you want more fancy stuff.
+The script is so simple that it is trivial to adapt it to your needs, if you want to add not-yet-unsuported features.
-You may also post-edit the HTML file to use more advanced WebSlides tricks if you want.
+You may also post-edit the HTML file to use more advanced WebSlides tricks if you want, but it's better to enhance makehtml.py.

 ## Syntax

-The easiest way is to start from the small example.
+The easiest way is to start from the small example src.md

-Otherwise, here is some syntax tricks:
+Non-markdown syntax:

 - Every slide must end with
 ```
 ---
 ```
-- A title starts with ..TITLE, followed by a title level (from 1 to 6)
-- You can add latex-like equations (rendered with MathJax included by default), the only constraint is that the equation must be on its own line
 - To add an image that occupies 60% vertically of the screen:
 ```
 ..IMG60 myimg.png
 ```
+- You can add latex-like equations (rendered with MathJax included by default), the only constraint is that the equation must be on its own line
 - It's super-easy to have 2 or 3 columns:
 ```
 ..COL optional column title